kora-projects/kora-docs/mkdocs/blog/en/virtual-thread-vs-reactive.md

 ---
 title: Virtual Threads vs Reactive — What Changes in Kora Framework Backend Architecture
+date: 2026-09-11
 description: How the Kora Framework's virtual-thread-first model compares to reactive programming across APIs, drivers, debugging, and backpressure.
 search:
   exclude: true
 ---
-# Virtual Threads vs Reactive: What Actually Changes in Backend Architecture
+# Virtual Threads vs Reactive: What Actually Changes in Backend Architecture { #virtual-threads-vs-reactive }

+**September 11, 2026**

 For most of the last decade, discussions about reactive programming and thread-per-request architectures were framed as performance arguments.
 One side would point to event loops, non-blocking I/O, and the ability to serve many concurrent connections with a small number of operating-system threads.
 The other side would point to the simplicity of ordinary imperative code, familiar debugging, and